Tips to Start the Spring Semester at Cypress College

 So, if you’re on a waitlist, you’ll need to attend the first class meeting in hopes of obtaining an add code.
 Likewise, if you’re petitioning a class, you’ll want to arrive early to the first class meeting.
 Since your name isn’t on the roster or the waitlist, you’ll want to let the instructor know before class that you’re petitioning.

-There’s a feature on our website called “Find Classes.”
+There’s a feature on our webpage called “Find Classes.”
 The guide is intended to help you successfully find — and enroll in — courses.

 “Find Classes” offers an FAQ, definitions, and instructions (along with screen captures) on how to effectively use the searchable class schedule.